tejas-2232/Machine_learning-Yearning-1/README.md

 # Machine_learning-Yearning-1

-### Technical Strategy for AI engineers in the Era of Deep Learning:-- Author- ANDREW NG
+## Technical Strategy for AI engineers in the Era of Deep Learning:-- Author- ANDREW NG

+<bold> Machine Learning Yearning, a free book that Dr. Andrew Ng is currently writing, teaches you how to structure machine learning projects.
+This book is focused not on teaching you ML algorithms, but on how to make them work.</bold>

 <hr>